 First off ride height in my opinion should be a few millimetres lower.
-Body lines overall are very good, and panel gaps for the most part are fine but there is one glaring issue I’ve seen on more than one model to date.
-There is gap I discovered on the rear passenger door, depending on your viewing angle you can see right into the interior of the car with the door closed.
+Body lines overall are very good, and panel gaps, for the most part, are fine but there is one glaring issue I’ve seen on more than one model to date.
+There is a gap I discovered on the rear passenger door, depending on your viewing angle you can see right into the interior of the car with the door closed.
 Not good but again this is the worst issue I can point out on the model.
-Kudos to AUTOart on the Mercedes/Evolution badge execution and the level of detail here, checkout the hood emblem, side, and rear badges, all nicely executed.
+Kudos to AUTOart on the Mercedes/Evolution badge execution and the level of detail here, check out the hood emblem, side, and rear badges, all nicely executed.
 AUTOart even added the keyhole to access the rear compartment, nice!

-Wheels are executed nicely, but I feel the overall size is slightly off when comparing to the 1:1.
-Now I’m not sure if this affect is more pronounced due to the higher than expected ride height, but the photos are here for you to decide.
-Rear storage lid is supporting a massive spoiler that is all 190E EVO 2.
+The wheels are executed nicely, but I feel the overall size is slightly off when comparing to the 1:1.
+Now I’m not sure if this effect is more pronounced due to the higher than expected ride height, but the photos are here for you to decide.
+The rear storage lid is supporting a massive spoiler that is all 190E EVO 2.
 I love the added hazard marker as seen in the photo above.
 You don’t see this quite often and an appreciated detail especially on German sedans.

 This one is definitely a hit!
 I’m a huge German car fan; most of my collection consists of exotics and German sedans from Mercedes-Benz, Audi, Porsche, and BMW.
-Thanks to AUTOart for this re-release, and subtle updates that make a fantastic total package.
-Don’t wait until it’s too late to get one, as you may wait years as I did to finally have say I got it!
-Oh, if anyone is interested in this model I have for sale, $125 plus shipping.
+Thanks to AUTOart for this re-release, and subtle updates that make an awesome total package.
+Don’t wait until it’s too late to get one, as you may wait years as I did to finally get to say I got it!
 Enjoy the pics!